All Episodes

 Absolutely.

-A gentleman called Sonny White at NASA that's running a specific program in which NASA is trying to produce a warp drive, came across the EM drive, which this physicist, which is an excellent physicist, couldn't get anybody to test because Many scientists said, this violates the laws of motion.
+A gentleman called Sonny White at NASA that's running a specific program in which NASA is trying to produce a warp drive came across the EM drive, which this physicist, which was an excellent physicist, couldn't get anybody to test because many scientists said this violates the laws of motion.

 It's impossible.